Rajakavitha1/testing_gitbook/installation.md

 # Installation of Seldon Enterprise Platform

-You can deploy Seldon Enterprise Platform on your local computer thats is running a Kubernetes cluster using [kind](https://kubernetes.io/docs/tasks/tools/#kind), [minikube](https://kubernetes.io/docs/tasks/tools/#minikube) or others.
+You can deploy Seldon Enterprise Platform on your local computer that is running a Kubernetes cluster using [kind](https://kubernetes.io/docs/tasks/tools/#kind), [minikube](https://kubernetes.io/docs/tasks/tools/#minikube) or others.

 ## Prerequisites